 2. Soothing Stops

 Swaddling is meant to comfort our babies — it calms them down and makes them feel secure.
-If suddenly your baby stops being soothed by swaddling, it is no longer doing its job.
+If your baby suddenly stops being soothed by swaddling, it is no longer doing its job.
 When this happens, your baby is showing you they are ready to be swaddle-free.

 3. Rolling Over

+It may be even harder to decide how to implement the change than it was to decide to stop swaddling.
+Do you just bite the bullet and go cold turkey?
+Well, you can.
 But there has to be a better way that will end in fewer tears for both you and your baby.

 If you’ve ever tried to wean your baby off of anything cold turkey, whether it’s nursing, the bottle, or yes, even swaddling, you know it can lead to a lot of tears and heartache.

-- Then finally remove the swaddle altogether.
+- Finally, remove the swaddle altogether.

 Things That Might Help